Flames engulf Los Angeles hillside, threaten the famed Getty Center museum

 "Many have asked about the art — it is protected by state-of-the-art technology," according to the museum.
 "The safest place for the art and library collections is inside."

-More than 2,600 homes and businesses were without power Monday morning, the Department of Water and Power said.
+More than 2,600 homes and businesses went without electricity at some point Monday morning, but hours later that number was reduced to 900, the Department of Water and Power said.

+The so-called Getty Fire had charred 618 acres by early Monday afternoon, Garcetti said, marking a slowing spread of the blaze that had been at 500 acres three hours earlier.

 The mayor said firefighters are battling flames in "some of the most challenging topography of Los Angeles."
-Firefighters also had to contend with winds, gusting at more than 20 mph and pushed flames, officials said.
+Firefighters also had to contend with winds gusting at more than 20 mph and pushing flames, officials said.

+Garcetti and fire investigators did not immediately disclose what might have ignited the fire, but the mayor ruled out homeless encampments in the West L.A. hills as a possible cause.

 At least five homes had been destroyed and "I anticipate that number will climb in the coming hours," Los Angeles City Fire Chief Ralph Terrazas said.

+It'll be a matter of days, not hours, before this blaze is completely extinguished, authorities said.
+But firefighters hope to get as much contained by Wednesday when winds gusting up to 70 mph are forecast for Southern California.

+"We do expect Wednesday the wind to pick up dramatically, some of the strongest Santa Ana winds," Garcetti said.

-Anyone living in West Los Angeles — south of Mulholland Drive, north of Sunset Boulevard, east of Temescal Canyon Road and west of the San Diego Freeway — were ordered to leave.
+Anyone living in West Los Angeles — south of Mulholland Drive, north of Sunset Boulevard, east of Temescal Canyon Road and west of the San Diego Freeway — was ordered to leave.

 "If you're in the mandatory evacuation zone and you're still there watching this, you're an idiot.
 Get the hell out," City Councilman Paul Koretz, whose district is just beyond the evacuation zone, said.